ucesys/dremio-toolkit/README.md

 ## push_snapshot

-This simple command can read json file produced by <b>create_snapshot</b> command and push it to a target environment.
+This simple command reads json file produced by <b>create_snapshot</b> command and pushes it to a target environment.
 You can make modifications to the json file prior to pushing it to reflect only changes that you desire to push.
 <br><br>

 ### Syntax